 Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord; and that He may send Jesus, the Christ appointed for you Acts 3:19, 20.

+See, this nearby verse is in a very similar context to the previous verse and talks about wiping sins away but there is no mention of baptism here.
+It is talking about other aspects of obedience.
+All the steps of obedience are not included in each verse.
 So I think these verses make the case for baptism being one of the required steps in the Christian life but not the actual point where you are saved.

 For all of you who were baptized into Christ have clothed yourselves with Christ.
 Galatians 3:27